eforce67/BrawlStars-ComputerVision/README.md

 Here's a demo representing objects near the player:

-![Demo of Player range and enemy detection](https://github.com/eforce67/BrawlStars-ComputerVision/blob/main/Figure_1.png)
+![Demo of Player range and enemy detection](https://github.com/eforce67/BrawlStars-ComputerVision/blob/main/Figure_1.png) The script currently draws a line from the player to objects like enemies, gems, and walls.
+In special cases like the enemy and gem, if a line drawn from the player straight to the enemy intersects a rectangle/square-shaped wall, the intersect function will return false true, meaning we shouldn't shoot or walk straight towards the wall.
 ### Output Nodes

 The output nodes represent possible actions the AI agent can take: